hipe/tmx/beauty_salon/doc/issues/028-name-conventions-for-functions-and-methods.md

   class-like or instance-like is not a meaningful distiction. they are both actor-like and that is the extent of the specification.

-  this could be easily confused with `new_with` unless you remember that this one is for actors and `new_with` is for with class- (or instance-) likes actors are never interacted with in class-like way.
+  this could be easily confused with `with` unless you remember that this one is for actors and `with` is for with class- (or instance-) likes actors are never interacted with in class-like way.

   summary: ( mutates receiver: no. result is receiver-ish: yes. )